Maryam-Haghani/TFBS/README.md

 ```

 ### Output
-Embeddings are saved in `.pt` files, and visualizations are generated in `plots` subdirectory.
+Embeddings are saved in `.pt` files, and visualizations are generated in `plots` subdirectory in `embeddings` directory.

 ## Requirements